ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Related Work

 \section{Related Work}

 \obpose~builds upon prior OCGM work on unsupervised segmentation in both 2D and 3D.
-It is also related conceptually to previous work on canonical pose, in supervised and unsupervised settings.

 Most OCGMs for 2D scene segmentation are formulated as variational autoencoders (VAEs) \citep{kingma2013auto,rezende2014stochastic}, where different likelihood models serve to explain observations.
 One set of VAE-OCGMs use bounding boxes, derived from spatial transformer networks (STNs) to represent (\emph{glimpse}) individual objects \citep{eslami2016attend,xu2019multi,crawford2019spatially,lin2020space,kosiorek2018sequential,jiang2019scalor}.
 Another set represents objects via unsupervised instance segmentation, using pixel-wise mixture models \citep{burgess2019monet,engelcke2019genesis,engelcke2020reconstruction,greff2016tagger,greff2017neural,van2018relational,greff2019multi,veerapaneni2020entity,locatello2020object}.
 This latter set relaxes the spatial-consistency requirements imposed by bounding boxes \citep{jaderberg2015spatial}, permitting more flexible modelling of objects with complex shapes and textures.
 However, relaxing spatial consistency has the side-effect that performance can sometimes be biased by features such as the colour of the object \citep{weis2020unmasking}, which has motivated the search for additional inductive biases.
 A promising candidate is temporal information.
 To this end, some works \citep{veerapaneni2020entity,ehrhardt2020relate,kipf2021conditional} operate on video data and model the correlations between objects explicitly using graph neural networks (GNNs) \citep{scarselli2009,sanchez-lengeling2021} or Transformers \citep{vaswani2017attention}.

-With the advent of differentiable rendering techniques \citep{liu2019soft,mildenhall2020nerf}, recent works have begun to model the observed scene directly in 3D \citep{nguyen2020blockgan,niemeyer2021giraffe,stelzner2021decomposing,yu2021unsupervised}.
-This leads to improved data-efficiency as the rendering process accounts for spatial relationships such as occlusions without the requirement of learning these effects from data.
-Work on unsupervised 3D scene segmentation has learned from multiple static images or RGB-D images of scenes, not previously from video.